ECP-WarpX/WarpX/Docs/source/developers/faq.rst

 We need pinned aka "page locked" host memory when we:

-- do async copies from/to host<->device
+- do asynchronous copies between the host and device
 - want to write to CPU memory from a kernel

 A typical use case is initialization of our (filtered/processed) output routines.